 A shortfall of resources has been identified as a critical issue in the Le Grand Review of children’s social care services in Birmingham which was published last week.

 With thanks to the #fargojayne blog site for allowing SWAN to reproduce this here:

 The following post is an opening to a series of posts aimed at giving some coherence to my thoughts about Frontline, pulling together and sharing the pieces of information I have researched about Frontline, its antecedents, its ‘core’ project and some of the wider implications it has for the SW in England at least.
 This has led me into having a good look at what is going on with the ‘state’ in state education in England as it provides the original template for the Frontline.

-We have 38 guests and one member online
+We have 116 guests and 9 members online

 Social Work Action Network (SWAN)c/o Iain FergusonSchool of Social ScienceUniversity of the West of ScotlandPaisleyPA1 2BE

 Contact us by email

 You can share every article on this website easily by clicking the icons for Twitter or Facebook at the top of each article.

 Join our mailing list to keep up to date with SWAN news and activities here.

 Designed and hosted by Leftspace